asahidari/run_c_code_with_snlite_b3d/README.md

 This project is an example of running external C code with Script Node Lite (SNLite) node of [Sverchok add-on](https://github.com/nortikin/sverchok) for [Blender](https://www.blender.org).
 You can also use this as a template, when you intend to run your own C/C++ codes in Blender.

+This idea is originated from @zeffi and nortikin/sverchok#1734 .

 ## Usage

 ### Creating C library and modifying Python file